RickLiu0121/Watchdog-Automation/README.md

-This is a personal project at Ford Canada, intended to collect all test report generated Watchdog and compile a list of persistant and non-repetitive failed test cases.
+This is a personal project at Ford Canada, intended to collect all test report generated Watchdog and compile a list of persistant failed test cases.